How to handle negative PR effectively

 When you receive negative PR, how you respond is essential to countering it.
 Firstly, you should respond quickly to help stop any negative publicity from getting worse.
 Negative PR about your company can spread fast, such as through word of mouth or as more journalists cover a story and create more bad press.

-However, if you respond quickly and put together and distribute a press release or statement, for instance, you can control how the story develops.
+However, if you respond quickly and put together and distribute a press release or issue a holding statement, for instance, you can control how the story develops.
 To help with this, it’s important to have a PR crisis plan in place.

 When you respond, it’s also important to keep calm and not overreact.
 A sudden, unprepared reaction might result in you saying or doing something that only gives the press more mileage to keep running with negative news stories about your business.
 It might also cause you to take your eye off other important daily business matters, which still need to be dealt with.

-If questioned by the media, it’s advisable to refrain from saying 'no comment'.
-Journalists might just make their own assumptions about those questions you’re not prepared to answer.
-If you're the CEO/MD of the business, you should also be prepared to make yourself available to do press interviews and handle stakeholder questioning.
-This way you can answer questions calmly and sensibly and get across the messages you want.
+If questioned by the media, it is always best to refrain from saying 'no comment'.
+Journalists might just make their own assumptions about those questions you are not prepared to answer.
+If you are the CEO/MD of the business, you should also be prepared to make yourself available to do press interviews and handle stakeholder questioning.
+You should always try to answer questions calmly and sensibly and get across the messages you want.

 Crisis management is a test of leadership – it is vital the most senior person in the organisation is seen to be the voice of the business during a crisis, so as the CEO or MD, you should always be the frontline spokesperson fronting up media and stakeholder questioning.
 It would be ill-advised to delegate this role to a less senior employee or to an external PR representative.